 Class of 2016

 Madeyo exemplifies what it means to be a Green Fields student.
 His spirit and drive is unparalleled.
 For his Senior Masterwork, he wrote and directed an original play starring actors from the Tucson Community.
 He attends the Honors College at the University of Arizona and aspires to work in film.
-He enjoys writing in her free time.
+He enjoys writing in his free time.